Application Materials & Requirements (online program)

 For Applicants Whose Native Language Is Not English

-If your native language is not English, you must submit an official score on the Test of English as a Foreign Language (TOEFL).
+If your native language is not English, you must submit an official score on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
 This requirement is waived if you earned your undergraduate degree in the United States or if you have worked in the U.S. for two years or more.
 Official TOEFL scores should be reported to Duke University’s institution code 5156; there is no department code.
+Official IELTS scores should be mailed to the Office of Academic and Enrollment Services, Nicholas School of the Environment, Box 90330, Durham, NC 27708.

 If admitted, the DEL-MEM program requires students to participate in five (5) place-based sessions.
 Four of these sessions take place at Duke University in Durham, NC and one place-based session is held in Washington, D.C..
 Duke University and the U.S. Department of Homeland Security now require non-U.S. citizens entering the United States to participate in the DEL-MEM program place-based sessions to enter the United States on an F-1 student visa (business or tourist visas is not sufficient).
 Learn more about requirements for international students >